cseanburns/electronic_resource_mgmt/src/13-user-experience.md

 Note that the same kind of systematic thinking can be applied to evaluate other user experiences, like those between a librarian and an electronic resource management system.
-Often the focus is on patron user experience, but it's just as important to evaluate UX for librarians and to consider UX when selecting an ERM system or an ILS system.
+Often the focus is on patron user experience, but it's just as important to evaluate UX for librarians and to consider UX when selecting an ERM system or an ILS/LSP system.

-In any case, these parameters help us step through and highlight the complicated process of interacting with a computer, generally, or a library resource, more specifically.
+In any case, these parameters help us step through and highlight the complicated process of interacting with a computer, generally, or a library resource more specifically.
 As with many other topics we've discussed in this book, we can incorporate these parameters into a workflow for evaluating UX.

 ## Complex Library Websites